rprt/rspec-page-regression/README.md

 ### Window size

 The default window size for the renders is 1024 x 768 pixels.
-You can specify another size as `[height, width]` in pixels:
+You can specify another size or multiple sizes as name and value pairs.
+The value is an array `[height and width]` of the size in pixels.

      # in spec_helper.rb:
      RSpec::PageRegression.configure do |config|